-Aura MLS samples brightness temperatures ($T{\rm B}$) in five spectral frequency ranges around 118, 190, 240, 640, and 2,500 GHz (Waters et al., 2006) (the latter, measured with separate, independent optics, was deactivated in 2010 and is not considered

-- 90 here).
-Multiple bands, consisting of 4-25 spectral channels, cover each of these frequency ranges; see Table 4 in Waters et al. (2006) and Figure 2.1.1 in Livesey et al. (2020).
+Aura MLS samples brightness temperatures (T_B) in five spectral frequency ranges around 118, 190, 240, 640, and 2500 GHz (Waters et al., 2006) (the latter, measured with separate, independent optics, was deactivated in 2010 and is not considered here).
+Multiple bands, consisting of 4-25 spectral channels, cover each of these frequency ranges; see Table 4 in Waters et al. (2006) and Fig. 2.1.1 in Livesey et al. (2020).
 The exact position of the specific bands was chosen based on the different absorption characteristics of the various atmospheric constituents that MLS observes.
-MLS makes ≈ 3500 daily vertical limb scans (called major frames; MAFs), each consisting of 125 minor frames (MIFs) that can be associated with tangent pressures (p{tan}) at different altitudes in the atmosphere.
-These observations provide the input for retrievals of profiles of a wide-ranging - 95 set of atmospheric trace gas concentrations.
-The respective Level 2 Geophysical Product (L2GP) files also report a status diagnostic for every MLS profile, which includes flags indicating high and low cloud influence.
-The most recent MLS dataset is version 5; however, at the time the ANN was being developed, reprocessing of the entire MLS record to date with the v5 software had not yet been completed.
+MLS makes \sim 3500 daily vertical limb scans (called major frames, MAFs), each consisting of 125 minor frames (MIFs) that can be associated with tangent pressures (p{tan}) at different altitudes in the atmosphere.
+These observations provide the input for retrievals of profiles of a wide-ranging set of atmospheric trace gas concentrations.
+The respective Level 2 Geophysical Product (L2GP) also files a report status diagnostic for every MLS profile, which includes flags indicating high and low cloud influence.
+The most recent MLS data set is version 5; however, at the time the ANN was being developed, reprocessing of the entire MLS record to date with the v5 software had not yet been completed.
 Accordingly, L2GP cloudiness flags in this study are provided by the version 4.2x data products (Livesey et al., 2020), and v4.2x is also the source for the Level 1 radiance measurements used herein.
-Note that the - sampled radiances are identical between the two versions, while revisions to the atmospheric composition retrieval algorithms yield subtle differences in the derived cloudiness flags.
-The spatial resolution of MLS Level 2 products varies from species to species, but typical values are 3 km in the vertical and 5×500 km in the cross-track and along-track dimensions.
-The distance along the orbit track between adjacent profiles is ≈ 165 km. - Global cloud variables used in this study are provided by retrievals from the Aqua-MODIS instrument, which precedes the Aura overpass by about 15 minutes.
-However, because of the differences in their viewing geometries, the true time separation between MLS and MODIS measurements is substantially smaller than 15 minutes (see section 3.2).
-MODIS collects radiance data from 36 spectral bands in the wavelength range $0.415-14.235 \,\mu$ m.
-For a majority of the channel observations and subsequently retrieved cloud properties, the spatial resolution at nadir is 1,000 m, although the pixel dimensions increase towards the edges of a MODIS granule.
-Each granule has a viewing swath width of 2,330 km, enabling MODIS to provide global coverage - 110 every two days.
-More information on MODIS and its cloud product algorithms (the current version is Data Collection 6.1) is given in Ardanuy et al. (1992); Barnes et al. (1998); Platnick et al. (2017).
+Note that the sampled radiances are identical between the two versions, while revisions to the atmospheric composition retrieval algorithms yield subtle differences in the derived cloudiness flags.
+The spatial resolution of MLS Level 2 products varies from species to species, but typical values are 3 km in the vertical and 5 km \times 500 km in the cross-track and along-track dimensions.
+The distance along the orbit track between adjacent profiles is ~ 165 km.

+Global cloud variables used in this study are provided by retrievals from the Aqua MODIS instrument, which precedes the Aura overpass by about 15 min.
+However, because of the differences in their viewing geometries, the true time separation between MLS and MODIS measurements is substantially smaller than 15 min (see Sect.
+3.2).
+MODIS collects radiance data from 36 spectral bands in the wavelength range 0.415-14.235 μm.
+For a majority of the channel observations and subsequently retrieved cloud properties, the spatial resolution at nadir is 1000 m, although the pixel dimensions increase towards the edges of a MODIS granule.
+Each granule has a viewing swath width of 2330 km, enabling MODIS to provide global coverage every 2 d.
+More information on MODIS and its cloud product algorithms (the current version is Collection 6.1) is given in Ardanuy et al. (1992), Barnes et al. (1998), and Platnick et al. (2017).
 Each pixel, j, within a MODIS granule reports a value for the cloud flag, a cloud top pressure (p{CT}^{j}) , cloud optical thickness (τ^{j}) , and effective droplet radius (r{eff}^{j}) .
-These last two variables are used to derive the total water path (Q{T}^{j}) , which contains both the liquid and ice water path and characterizes the amount of water in a remotely sensed cloud column.
-It can be calculated following the discussions in Brenguier et al. (2000): Miller et al. (2016): - 115 (2000); Miller et al. (2016):
+These last two variables are used to derive the total water path (Q_T^j) , which contains both the liquid and ice water path and characterizes the amount of water in a remotely sensed cloud column.
+It can be calculated following the discussions in Brenguier et al. (2000) and Miller et al. (2016):